syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 ### Customizing the Tooltip

-[`ToolTipTemplate`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartSeriesBase~TooltipTemplate.html#) property allows you to customize the default appearance of the tooltip as illustrated in the below code snippet.
+The [`ToolTipTemplate`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartSeriesBase~TooltipTemplate.html#) property allows you to customize the default appearance of the tooltip as explained in the following code snippet.

 {% tabs %}